 Founder and board member of the Bibliotheca Alexandrina friends' society.
 Some of His articles have been published in Egyptian magazines and online publications ( e.g., Salem News.com, Opinion Maker, Dissident Voice, Intifada Palestine, Uprooted Palestinians and My Catbird Seat)

 He regrets the fact that most people dismiss the vital role history plays in our life.
-History helps us understand change and how the society we live in came to be, because the past is the present and the future too.
+History helps us understand change and how the society we live in came to be.

 One last thing, he likes listening to opera and classical music.